 - Significantly more borderpolar patients had three or more diagnoses than BD patients.

-- Borderpolar patients reported significantly more diagnoses of PTSD, OCD, substance use disorder, and somatoform disorder compared to BD patients.
+- Borderpolar patients reported significantly more diagnoses of PTSD, OCD, substance use disorders, and somatic disorders compared to BD patients.
 Borderpolar patients reported significantly more OCD diagnoses than the BPD patients.

 - Borderpolar patients had the most psychopathology in their first-degree relatives.